 The nice feature of the second way of defining transfers is that it is well-suited for computing trace maps.
-In particular, the differential trace map can be computed explicitly using a method of Sheja and Storch.
-This links the trace maps of Milnor-Witt K-theory with the method of Kass and Wickelgren for computing (local) $\AA^1$-brouwer degree (\cite{KW_EKL}).
-One can express these computations in term of \emph{Bezoutian} (see \ref{df:bezoutian} and \ref{df:SS_trace}) and this is deeply linked with methods developed in \cite{BMP}.\footnote{This will be made more precise in the second part of these notes \cite{Deg19}.} As an example let us state the following formula which complete the étale case which was already known (from \cite[Lemma 5.8]{HoyTr}): \begin{thmi}[see \Cref{ex:compute_MW-trace}(3)] Let $k$ be a field of positive characteristic $p>0$, and $a \in k^\times$ be an element which is not a power of $p$.
+In particular, the differential trace map can be computed explicitly using a method of Scheja and Storch.\footnote{The historical reference for this method is \cite{SS} but we will use \cite{Kunz} as a reference; see \Cref{sec:G-SS-residues} for more details.} It allows us to compute trace maps in Milnor-Witt K-theory in a way analogous to the method of Kass and Wickelgren for computing (local) $\AA^1$-Brouwer degree (see \cite{KW_EKL}, \cite{BMP}).
+Indeed, trace maps can be explicitly described in terms of \emph{Bézoutians} (see Definitions~\ref{df:bezoutian},~\ref{df:SS_trace} for recall).
+This is especially important in the inseparable case.
+Let us illustrate this computation with the following statement: \begin{thmi}[see \Cref{ex:compute_MW-trace}(3)] Let $k$ be a field of positive characteristic $p>0$, and $a \in k^\times$ be an element which is not a power of $p$.
 Consider the inseparable extension $E=k[\sqrt[q] a]$ of $k$, $q=p^n$.